WilsonLee2000/WilsonLee2000.github.io/_pages/workexperience.md

 ## **RescaleLab (a subsidiary of E.A.T.
 Launchpad) | BLOCK71 Singapore by NUS Enterprise**
 *Software Engineering Intern | May 2023 to December 2023 | <a href="https://drive.google.com/file/d/15-iEpLoNJNsLV9AxDp9jsTx2yKd7wUGf/view?usp=drive_link" target="_blank">Testimonial</a>*
-* Developed new features for the RescaleLab platform using Angular 11, while identifying and fixing bugs to enhance platform stability and functionality
+* Developed new features for RescaleLab’s EdTech platform using Angular 11, while identifying and fixing bugs to enhance platform stability and functionality
-* Promoted RescaleLab's platform via demonstrations to over 40 potential clients, investors, and partners, resulting in increased platform adoption
+* Delivered product demonstrations of the EdTech platform at InnovFest to over 40 clients, investors, and partners, increasing platform adoption
-* Supported the facilitation of a 20-week A*StartCentral Essentials for Entrepreneurship deep tech venture building programme by assisting 5 A*STAR project start-up teams with core entrepreneurship concepts.
-This involvement contributed to the teams' enhanced readiness for investor funding and improved preparedness for market entry
-* Represented RescaleLab at business technology conferences (InnovFest 2023 and APAC Summit 2023)
-* Revitalized RescaleLab's marketing platforms to attract potential clients, investors, and partners (Facebook, Instagram, LinkedIn and Telegram)
-* Assisted users of RescaleLab's Educational Technology platform during onboarding and handled queries via email, phone calls, and Zoom meetings
+* Facilitated user onboarding by resolving technical queries across email, phone, and Zoom

 <img src="/images/1690726204517.jpeg" height="750px" width="800px">